2022 / 2023 full year forecast specified for adjusted EBIT; free cash flow before M&A still expected to be slightly positive

 Basic conditions and key assumptions

-Despite the increased uncertainty about economic conditions and possible recessionary trends, in fiscal year 2022 / 2023 we will continue to focus on the performance, structural improvement and ongoing development of our businesses and also continue our targeted growth initiatives.
+Despite the continued uncertainty about economic conditions, in fiscal year 2022 / 2023 we will continue to focus on the performance, structural improvement and ongoing development of our businesses and also continue our targeted growth initiatives.

 The main assumptions and expected economic conditions on which our forecast is based can be found in the section headed “Macro and sector environment” in the “Report on the economic position.”
 For the corresponding opportunities and risks see the “Opportunity and risk report” that follows this section.
 This forecast is also based on the following key planning assumptions: